All Episodes

 It was all planned like this from the get-go.

-And he chose Harriet Myers knowing full well this is going to happen.
+That he chose Harriet Myers knowing full well this is going to happen.

-It was supposed to dredge up all this opposition from the conservative movement, and the bottom line is that it's uh it was designed specifically to pave the way for a nominee that he really, really wanted.
+The bottom line is that it was designed specifically to pave the way for a nominee that he really, really wanted.

-In other words, it was Europa dope.
+In other words, it was a rope-a-dope.

-I never have a, you know, signed on to theory.
+I never have signed on that theory.

-It's this theory is only mildly paranoid, but it still shows they're still paranoid of Bush.
+This theory is only mildly paranoid, but it still shows they're still paranoid of Bush.

-So the theory is the president picked Myers, knowing her nomination would fail, but also knowing that in failing the conditions would be riper for the selection of the sort of ultra-conservative red meat candidate the president's right wing demands.
+So the theory is the president picked Myers, knowing her nomination would fail, but also knowing that in failing, the conditions would be riper for the selection of the sort of ultra-conservative red meat candidate the president's right wing demands.

-CBSnews.com, your responsible mainstream media.
+Your responsible mainstream media.

-Forged documents, and now this.
+And rather Bill Burkett, forged documents, and now this.

 I can tell you on a scale of 100, that had absolutely nothing to do with it.